We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Knowing your BRCA status can affect your treatment pathway if you are diagnosed with ovarian cancer and provide a significant opportunity for preventing future cases of cancer, for both you and your family members.
 Here are some points to consider:

-• BRCA1/2 gene mutations are genetic, so if you are a carrier then there is a chance that other members of your family are too.
+• BRCA1/2 gene mutations are inherited, so if you are a carrier then there is a chance that other members of your family are too.

 • If you test positive for a BRCA1/2 gene mutation you can tell other members of your family that they may be at risk, giving them the option to get tested themselves if they wish.